lanternetwork/LootAura/README.md

 **Last updated: 2025-10-13 — Enterprise Documentation Alignment**

 A modern web application for discovering and managing yard sales, garage sales, and estate sales in your area.
-Built with enterprise-grade architecture featuring map-centric source of truth, arbiter logic, Supabase backend, and Mapbox integration.
+Built with enterprise-grade architecture featuring map-centric source of truth, Supabase backend, and Mapbox integration.

 ## 📋 Quick Start